 5 tips for teaching vocabulary in secondary ELA

-Here are 5 tips to help busy teachers focus on vocabulary
+Here are 5 tips for teaching vocabulary

 Focus on fewer words